cortezaproject/corteza-docs/config/ExternalAuth.md

 # Authentication

-If you are not already familiar with it, please read documentation about [Corteza Command Line Interface](CLI.md).
+If you are not already familiar with it, please read the documentation about [Corteza Command Line Interface](CLI.md).

-Corteza support a fixed set of standard OAuth 2 authentication providers (facebook, gplus, github and linkedin) and a arbitrary number of custom issuers (over OpenID Connect).
+Corteza supports a fixed set of standard OAuth 2 authentication providers (Facebook, gplus, GitHub and LinkedIn) and an arbitrary number of custom issuers (over OpenID Connect).

 # Available settings